deadlydog/GitHub.Experiment.SemanticVersionActions/ReadMe.md

 The [.github/workflows](.github/workflows/) directory contains the workflows I've tested.
 Each workflow tests a single action, and is named after the action is uses for the test.

+## Requirements

+The following are things I'm looking for in the GitHub Actions being tested:

+- Supports semantic versioning.
+- Does not require committing version files (or other files) to the repository for it to work.